 New projects in the works include Mountain Coast, a synth/guitar collaboration with ambient electronic artist Michael Bailey, and Invisible Bird, a modern jazz trio with trumpeter Shane Endsley and drummer Scott Amendola.
 Both groups expect to release debut albums later this year.

 Dave Devine earned his undergrad in classical guitar performance at Butler University in Indianapolis.
 He earned a Performer’s Diploma in classical guitar performance and completed graduate work in jazz studies at Indiana University, where he was teaching assistant to David Baker.
-An educator at heart, Devine is currently the Co-Director of the Jazz and American Improvised Music program at Metropolitan State University of Denver, where he has taught for the past 15 years.
+An educator at heart, Devine is Co-Director of the Jazz and American Improvised Music program at Metropolitan State University of Denver, where he has taught for the past 15 years.